-Although language exchanges are quite common in Korea, many often use them as an excuse to meet potential girlfriends/boyfriends/hook up buddies.
-This is all fine and dandy but if you are legitimately interested in meeting someone to help you improve your language ability, consider arranging an exchange with someone of the same sex, or be sure to make your intentions clear before meeting.
+Although language exchanges are quite common in Korea, many people often use them as an excuse to meet potential girlfriends/boyfriends/hook up buddies.
+This is all fine and dandy if that's what you're looking for, but if you are legitimately interested in meeting someone to help you improve your language ability, consider arranging an exchange with someone of the same sex, or be sure to make your intentions clear from the beginning.

 University Language Program

-For those with a more flexible schedule (i.e. the unemployed), enrolling in a university language program is one of the best ways to pick up Korean in a short amount of time.
+For those with a more flexible schedule (i.e. the funemployed), enrolling in a university language program is one of the best ways to pick up Korean in a short amount of time.